 Search for books and other course materials in the library catalog.

 Search and request books from 13 major research libraries in UBorrow.
 Books arrive faster than with recalls or traditional interlibrary loan, and you can keep books longer.
 Try to UBorrow your course books!

 Library Course Pages

-The Library Course Page has tools and resources that help students in their research process.
+The Library Course Page in Canvas has tools and resources that help students in their research process.
 Instructors can work with their department's subject librarian to enhance content on the Library Course Page to maximize student success.
 Look for the Library Course Page link in the course navigation of your Canvas course page.

 We help instructors find customized course content and materials already purchased through the University Libraries.
 The Libraries has access to thousands of full-text databases, journals, and e-books that can easily be added to your course environment.
 Use library content to save students money.

 Textbook costs create a financial burden on college students that impacts their academic success.
 The rising costs of commercial textbooks have continued to outstrip inflation, adversely affecting access to higher education and student learning as students forgo buying textbooks altogether.